law-dwg/LSQR-CUDA/README.md

 ## GPU Implementations
 All source files pertaining to GPU implementations can be found in in the [gpu](source/gpu/) directory.

-For all kernels designed in this work, the blockSize (i.e. the number of threads in a block) is set to a constant value found in [utils.cuh](source/gpu/utils.cu#L3).
-This means that the The use of cached memory lowers the latency in comparison to global memory in cal,
+For all kernels designed in this work, the blocksize (i.e. the number of threads in a block) is set to a constant value found in [utils.cuh](source/gpu/utils.cu#L3).
+This value can be changed if desired.
+For best results using the GPU in this work, a blocksize of 16*16 (256) threads was used.

-The kernels used for these implementations is where the majority of development for LSQR-CUDA was spent.
+The kernels used for these implementations are where most development time for LSQR-CUDA were spent.

 ### [CUDA-DENSE](source/gpu/vectorCUDA.cuh)
 The CUDA-DENSE implementation is written with the standard CUDA library, and executes many of its own [kernels](source/gpu/kernels.cuh) for various vector operations.
 This implementation has two dense inputs of type VectorCUDA and runs them through lsqr with accelerated multiplication, addition/subtraction, euclidean norm, and transpose operations.
-All operations used for this implementation are defined within the [VectorCUDA](source/gpu/VectorCUDA.cu) class.
+All operations used for this implementation are defined within the [VectorCUDA](source/gpu/vectorCUDA.cu) class.

 An output of nvprof for test-run (2500_2500_A_0.mat) of this implementation can be seen here:
 ![nvprofCUDA-DENSE](images/nvprofCUDA-DENSE.png)